NAPANEE COMMUNITY KITTEN RESCUE

 Kitten poop….

-always contact someone if at all abnormal and before doing any of the following!
+always contact someone if at all abnormal (we love pics) and before doing any of the following!

 DIARRHEA/CONSTIPATION